dev-hyang/dev-hyang.github.io/_posts/2020-08-29-MERN stack CP02 - Build A React CRUD App.md

     - REST
 ---
 <strong>Note1</strong>:In Markdown, you can use empty row + tab space to make a code block.
 Markdown would auto wrap tab leading lines within &lt;pre&gt;&lt;code&gt;.<br/>
-<strong>Note2</strong>: We would like a better way to organize our project files, a better hierarchical way/design architecture.
-This is where I find the reference ->[How To Organize File Structure](https://stackoverflow.com/questions/51126472/how-to-organise-file-structure-of-backend-and-frontend-in-mern)
 ## Set up Backend
 Usually we could build a backend server with Node.js/Express, as well as set up MongoDB and connect to the database from our Node.js/Express server by the Mongoose library.